mpinchover/Distributed-messaging-server/README.md

   - message controller (sync flows for messages)
 - LeaveRoom should also save messages that someone has left the chat
 - app should show if someone screenshotted
+- add in a user permissions table to link to member table